micmejia/bible-dump/AMPC/Luke/Luke 18.md

-The Pharisee [^j]took his stand ostentatiously and began to pray thus before _and_ with himself: God, I thank You that I am not like the rest of men--extortioners (robbers), swindlers [unrighteous in heart and life], adulterers--or even like this tax collector here.
+The Pharisee took his stand ostentatiously and began to pray thus before _and_ with himself: God, I thank You that I am not like the rest of men--extortioners (robbers), swindlers [unrighteous in heart and life], adulterers--or even like this tax collector here.